 First Flyer Over

-Fogging is scheduled to begin the week of June 22, 2020 pending weather conditions and mosquito counts.
+Fogging will take place as needed pending weather conditions and mosquito counts.
 Fogging begins when adult mosquitoes are active throughout the entire city.
 Fogging is not a preventative measure; it kills adult mosquitoes on contact and is used as such.
 There is no residual effect of fogging, meaning that it is a short-term immediate fix.
 It takes the City a week to get through the entire town.
 Fogging occurs during the hours after dusk in order to target mosquitoes when they are most active.

 To have your address to the "no fogging list" please contact (307) 872-6151